MythicAgents/hermes/README.md

 ### Process and App Listings

 Hermes has two different ways to retrieve information about running processes: `ps` and `list_apps`.
-These both will also hook into Mythic's native process browser where you can compare process output and observe change over time.
+These both will also hook into Mythic's native process browser where you can compare process listing output and observe change over time.

 This shows typical ps output:
 ![ps browserscript](documentation-payload/ps.png)